cscorley/jedit-mirror/doc/README.txt

 * jEdit on the Internet

 The jEdit homepage, located at <http://www.jedit.org> contains the latest version of jEdit, along with plugin downloads.
+There is also a user-oriented site, <http://community.jedit.org>.
+Check it out.

-There are three mailing lists dedicated to jEdit; for details, visit
+There are several mailing lists dedicated to jEdit; for details, visit
 <http://www.jedit.org/index.php?page=lists>.
 The mailing lists are the
-preferred place to post feature suggestions.
+preferred place to post feature suggestions, questions, and the like.

 If you would like to report a bug, first read the `Common Problems' section below.
 If that doesn't answer your question, report a bug with